What Is the C Spot and How Is It Different From the G Spot?

 What is the C Spot?

 Although the C spot may sound foreign and exotic, it is just another way to call the clitoris.
-You can find your clitoris on either side of your vaginal opening and is shaped like a wishbone.
+You can find your clitoris on either side of your vaginal opening which is shaped like a wishbone.
 When you explore yourself, you may find a bean-like bump that sits right at the tip of your clitoris, and this specific area is the C spot.
 It’s the most sensitive part of your clitoris, and its only function is to feel pleasure and lead you towards an orgasm.
-However, this is only just the beginning—there’s much more to having a clitoral orgasm than the C spot!
+However, having a sensation isn't just about the C spot—there's lot more to it than that!

 How Can You Find the C Spot?

 Many women locate their C spot by using the tip of their fingers to search the area gently.
 Once they feel stimulated, they’ve found the C spot.
-Alternatively, some use toys to find it, especially for those who may feel queasy about beginning to explore themselves with their hands.
+Alternatively, some use toys to find it, particularly those who are hesitant to start exploring themselves with their hands.